-Remediation of Previously Identified Inventory Material Weakness
+Remediation of Previously Identified Material Weakness

 As disclosed in our 2021 Annual Report on Form 10-K, management identified a material weakness in our internal control over financial reporting relating to our inventory process.
 Management is committed to maintaining a strong internal control environment.
-In response to the material weakness previously identified, management, with the oversight of the Audit Committee of the Board of Directors, took comprehensive actions to remediate the material weakness in internal control over financial reporting relating to our inventory process, including: (i) designing and implementing more robust controls throughout 2022, including through increased training of individuals within the supply chain, manufacturing, quality and inventory processes, including review documentation requirements, (ii) designing controls to address the completeness and accuracy of key reports utilized in the execution of internal controls, (iii) implementing an inventory count policy and standard operating procedures to ensure consistency and accuracy of the inventory count process and adherence to these policies at facilities managed by third party logistics and contract manufacturing organizations, and (iv) continuing to engage an outside firm in 2022 to assist management with performing sufficient testing throughout the year to validate the operating effectiveness of certain controls over financial reporting.
+In response to the material weakness identified, management, with the oversight of the Audit Committee of the Board of Directors, took comprehensive actions to remediate the material weakness in internal control over financial reporting relating to our inventory process, including; (i) designing and implementing more robust controls throughout 2022, including through increased training of individuals within the supply chain, manufacturing, quality and inventory processes, including review documentation requirements, (ii) designing controls to address the completeness and accuracy of key reports utilized in the execution of internal controls, (iii) implementing an inventory count policy and standard operating procedures to ensure consistency and accuracy of the inventory count process and adherence to these policies at facilities managed by third party logistics and contract manufacturing organizations, and (iv) continuing to engage an outside firm in 2022 to assist management with performing sufficient testing throughout the year to validate the operating effectiveness of certain controls over financial reporting.
+The remediation efforts addressed the material weakness and also enhanced our overall financial reporting control environment.
 As of December 31, 2022, we have determined that our previously reported material weakness has been remediated.